RELIGIOUS BUT

 God."

-There's an interesting tract
+There's an interesting tract called

-people consider themselves to be Christians.
+of five people consider themselves to be Christians.

 He asks this question, "What does it take to make someone a